-Sanne Van Kampen presents an informal seminar on ‘Epidemic transition or double-burden?
-Are infectious diseases making room for non-communicable diseases in low- and middle-income countries or does it all just add up?’
+Are infectious diseases making room for non-communicable diseases or does it all just add up?

 The epidemiological transition paradigm predicts that as countries move towards more economic and social prosperity, their burden of disease shifts from mostly infectious to non-communicable diseases.
-A first glance at global disease incidence rates seem to confirm that diseases like HIV, TB and malaria are declining while CVDs, diabetes and cancers are increasing.
-Does this mean that low-and middle-income countries are going through a similar epidemiological transition as high-income countries did a couple of decades ago?
+A first glance at global disease rates seem to confirm that diseases like HIV, TB and malaria are declining while CVDs, diabetes and cancers are increasing.
+However, when we zoom in on individual countries a more nuanced picture emerges.

-This presentation will challenge the views of an epidemiological transition by painting a more nuanced picture.
-It will illustrate that non-communicable diseases often have an infectious aetiology and that, combined with behaviour risk factors amplified by globalisation, low- and middle-income countries are in fact facing a double-burden of disease.
-This seminar is a summary of the London School of Hygiene and Tropical Medicine module on Epidemiology of non-communicable diseases which Dr Sanne van Kampen followed earlier this year.
+This presentation will challenge this conventional paradigm by presenting a case study on historical cancer rates in Japan.
+It will show that non-communicable diseases can have an infectious aetiology and that, combined with behaviour risk factors amplified by globalisation, some countries are in fact now facing a double-burden of disease.
+This seminar is a summary of the London School of Hygiene and Tropical Medicine module on Epidemiology of Non-Communicable Diseases.

-This seminar is open to University of Plymouth staff and students.
-Contact firstname.lastname@example.org to book a place.
+This seminar is open to University staff and students.
+Contact firstname.lastname@example.org to book your place.